PuppyGamingDev/slate/source/index.html.md

 // No code in this section
 ```

-Add the buttons wherever you want, probably in a panel that pops up or an options panel.
-Give the buttons an OnClick and drag over the *Managers* GameObject to it.
-Select the function as *Connector>CustomServer()* and the *string* value for each button will be the server code that button represents.
-These are available at https://doc.photonengine.com/zh-cn/pun/current/connection-and-authentication/regions
+Add a new Dropbdown box where you want and for each server you added to the *ServerList* enum, add them to the dropdown options, in the exact same order.
+Then drag the *Managers* GameObject to the Dropdown's *On Value Changed* and use *Connector > CustomServer()*.
+Now give it a try!